 33. The BBC reserves the right to alter and/or withdraw the prize at any time for one of equal or greater value.

-34. The BBC reserves the right to use the audio/visual material submitted and from each stage of the talent search in any of its output, whether published online, broadcast of television or radio, or used on red button services.
+35. The BBC reserves the right to use the audio and audio-visual material submitted and from each stage of the talent search in any of its output, whether published online, broadcast of television or radio, or used on red button services.

-35. By entering the BBC New Comedy Award each applicant warrants that:
+36. By entering the BBC Introducing Radio 4 Comedy Award each applicant warrants that:

 i) his/her material is wholly original and does not infringe the rights of any other person or parties;